Lufthansa: Government fund approves 9 billion euros in aid

 Lufthansa, which has lost most of its passenger business due to travel restrictions during the outbreak, said the government’s fund has agreed to take non-voting holdings in return for 5.7 billion euros, plus a 3 billion-euro credit line and 300 million euros in share purchases.

-That would leave the government fund with a 20-percent stake in the company and two seats on the board of directors.
+That would leave the government fund with a 20% stake in the company and two seats on the board of directors.
 One of those seats would be on the audit committee.
-The airline said however that the government agreed not to vote its shares at shareholder meetings unless there was a takeover of the company.
+The airline said however that the government agreed not to vote at shareholder meetings unless there was a takeover of the company.

+The government’s stake is below the level needed to block major decisions, but it has the option to raise it to a blocking stake of 25% plus one share in case of an attempted takeover of the company.

 The company’s trading statement said that the deal has not been approved by the European Commission, which could set conditions intended to preserve fair competition.
 The aid package would also require approval by a shareholder meeting.